Prevented Ocean Plastic is recycled plastic collected from coastal areas at risk of ocean plastic pollution.

 When a bottle hits the water, the truth of the matter is it’s too late.

 The sun and the salt water degrade the plastic within a few days, making it largely unusable for recycling.
 This makes it a clean-up effort, not a recycling effort.
 This is why we act to ensure that the plastic never reaches the water.

-The Prevented Ocean Plastic program, certified by OceanCycle, aligns plastic recycling standards across coastlines at risk from ocean plastic pollution, offering ongoing supply of recycled plastic at industry scale and quality levels while supporting local communities.
+The Prevented Ocean Plastic programme, certified by OceanCycle, aligns plastic recycling standards across coastlines at risk from ocean plastic pollution, offering ongoing supply of recycled plastic at industry scale and quality levels while supporting local communities.

 of ocean plastic pollution

 Prevented Ocean Plastic offers brand owners and customers the ability to clearly track the materials in their products back to specific coastal communities in at risk areas, such as: